gfixler/plover-fixler-spelling/README.md

 Modify base letters by stroking a diacritic or modifier outline, or sequences thereof, immediately after a base letter.
 See [Available Diacritics and Other Modifiers](#available-diacritics-and-other-modifiers) section.

 #### Examples
-á (A with acute): Stroke letter a, then the acute diacritic AE (AE ligature): Stroke a, then e, then the ligature modifier ẫ (A with circumflex and tilde) Stroke a, then each diacritic ǽ (AE ligature with acute) Stroke a, e, ligature, then acute
+* á (A with acute): Stroke letter a, then the acute diacritic modifier
+* AE (AE ligature): Stroke a, then e, then the ligature modifier
+* ẫ (A with circumflex and tilde) Stroke a, then each diacritic
+* ǽ (AE ligature with acute) Stroke a, e, ligature, then acute

 ## Modifier Tweaks
-Tweaks are added to a modifier stroke using the E and U keys.
+Tweaks are added to a modifier stroke, using the E and U keys.

 |Tweak|Description|
 |-|-|